 Please note – the second package (policycoreutils-python) should be installed as part of the install process of the first package.
 This can be verified during the install process of the selinux-policy-devel package.

-Step 5 – Install the PAM RSA Agent
+Step 5 – Install the PAM Authentication Agent

-To Install Pam RSA Agent V8.0 or greater, browse to downloaded path you set in Step 3 (for example /tmp/)
+To Install Pam RSA Agent V8.0 or greater, browse to the downloaded path you set in Step 3 (for example,/tmp/)

 Extract the PAM Agent tar file